 As I shared above about the total effort and days involved for a wedding shoot, if a photographer especially a) shoots for a living and yet his sustenance comes from having to do what he used to love at high volume with low rewards, it doesn’t take long for the photographer to become jaded and become a dispassionate cookie-cutter churner.
 You probably have heard of cases of disappointment over the poor quality of some wedding shoots and I have heard the worst case of a photographer missing the wedding day.

-3) is unlikely as most professional photographers and camera salesman would know many serious hobbyists are well to do individuals and would never want to do actual day wedding as it’s too tiring and much hard work.
+3) is unlikely as most professional photographers and camera salesman would know many serious hobbyists are well to do individuals and would never want to do actual day wedding as it’s too tiring.
 They prefer their walk-about in their top end camera gears and photography and gear chatter over coffee.
 Besides being able to take some nice street portraits, birds or landscape shots doesn’t provide the necessary experience to handle a full day wedding shoot where moments are happening fast and concurrent at different zones as well.

 So my suggestion for best value would be to strike a balance between works and costs.
 Expensive doesn’t mean the best and cheap doesn’t mean a great deal.
 Compare works to see if eg the S$4000 + /day photographer really justifies the difference compared to your eg S$2000 + /day photographer and also be cautious when the costs sounds too low to be true (the hidden risk elements as mentioned above and maybe there’s hidden costs from the packages not mentioned).